 Enterprise mobility strategy offer several benefits, such as increased productivity, collaboration, and better sales efficiency.
 However, one needs to keep their business objectives in mind to gain these benefits.
 This involves continuous evaluation and measurement and calculating Enterprise Mobility ROI.
 Estimating the real value of the mobility strategy will help you in ensuring that your strategy remains successful.

-As such, ROI is most commonly calculated as – divide the net profit by investment.
+As such, ROI is most commonly calculated as – divide the net profit margin by investment.
 But to measure the ROI of an enterprise mobility strategy is not that simple.

 The first step is to identify and list the key performance indicators.
 KPIs should be in line with your organization’s larger goals, which leads to effectively calculate the ROI of adopting enterprise mobility strategies.